emmt/EasyFITS.jl/README.md

            :xy => (hcat(x,y)', "V")])
 ```

-Each HDU has a header part (the metadata) and a data part which is reflected by
+Each HDU has a header part (the metadata) and a data part which is reflected by the pairs
-the pairs of arguments after`filename`, the name of the file, in the above call
+of arguments after`filename`, the name of the file, in the above call to `writefits`.
+The
-to `writefits`.
-The headers are provided by collections (a vector for the 1st
+headers are provided by collections (a vector for the 1st one, a tuple for the 2nd one) of
-one, a tuple for the 2nd) of pairs or by a named tuples (3rd one) associating a
+pairs or by a named tuples (3rd one) associating a keyword with a value and a comment
-keyword with a value and a comment (both optional).
-The data in a FITS *Image
+(both optional).
+In a FITS *Image Extension*, the data can be any real-valued Julia array.
-Extension* is any real-valued Julia array.
-The data part in a FITS *Table
+In a FITS *Table Extension* , the data part is provided by a collection of column names
-Extension* is provided by a collection of column names associated with columns
+associated with columns values and optional units.
+The columns in a FITS table must have
-values and optional units.
-The columns in a FITS table must have the same
+the same trailing dimension (interpreted as the rows of the table) but may have different
-trailing dimension (interpreted as the rows of the table) but may have
+leading dimensions corresponding to the sizes of the column cells.
+In the above example,
-different leading dimensions corresponding to the sizes of the column cells.
-In
+the `"Position"` column has 3 values per cell (presumably the 3D coordinates), while other
-the above example, the `"Position"` column has 3 values per cell (presumably
+columns have a single value per cell.
+Note that the 1st HDU, so-called *Primary HDU*, of a
-the 3D coordinates), while other columns have a single value per cell.
+FITS file must be a *Fits Image* (possibly empty), not a *FITS Table*.

 To read the headers of the 1st and 2nd HDU of the file: